jasoncodes/jasoncodes.com/_posts/mac-os-rails-server.markdown

 sudo postalias /etc/aliases
 {% endhighlight %}

 Set `postfix` to listen on `localhost` only.
-There's no need to give spam zombie's the time of day.
+There's no need to give spam zombies the time of day.

 {% highlight bash %}
 sudo postconf -e inet_interfaces=localhost